 You must attend and take all finals.
 If you miss a final exam you will be unable to pass that class, and thus, fail the level.
 You will also be counted absent for all missed final exams.
+Finals count for two days of attendance.
 These absences could lead to receiving an FA.
 There are no make-up final exams.
-Your final grades will be made available to you on Engradepro.
+Your final grades will be made available to you on IGradeplus.
 If you have any questions or problems, you may speak to your teacher or the director.